-[Source: PLoS One, full page: (LINK).
+[Source: Eurosurveillance, full page: (LINK).
 Abstract, edited.]

-Keywords: Antibiotics; Drugs Resistance; Colistin; MCR1.
+Keywords: Antibiotics; Drugs Resistance; Colistin; MCR1; Salmonella enterica; Spain.